notegraph/notegraph-mobile/README.md

 # ngkeep
 notes taking app with relations

-currently available as [Android app](https://play.google.com/store/apps/details?id=com.ngkeep&hl=en) only.
+currently available as [Android app](https://play.google.com/store/apps/details?id=com.ngkeep&hl=en) only, iOS app is coming soon.

-It should be easy to create iOS release, since it's a ReactNative app.

 This app is very lightweight, and I'm not actively working on it until I can see enough interest from potential users.
 Patches and bug fixes are welcome.

 # motivation

 Have a mindmap like experience, but focus on detailed notes, not short titles

 The original idea was to create [notegraph.com](http://notegraph.com/) web and mobile apps, but this app is the only released version.